AzonInc/Doorman/docs/en/guide/getting-started.md

 You need to connect your Doorman to the intercom.
 Please refer to the [Wiring](#wiring) section for detailed instructions.
 :::

+After connecting your Doorman to Home Assistant, the `Easy Setup` Process will automatically begin as described below.
+There's no need to start it manually; it will initiate automatically on every restart, provided the process hasn't been completed or canceled.

 #### Easy Setup
 To simplify the configuration of the key commands, you can use the Easy Setup Process.